Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ## 21 April 2021
 ##### day-9

-Today I finally installed ornaments to Arduino.
+Today I finally installed the ornaments to Arduino circuit.
 I added a map and the spinning wheel to the arduino.
+I added these at the end when I was sure that everything is working well because once I install them, it is difficult to move the pins and chips around.

-Positioning lights to the map was challenging.
+When installing the map, positioning lights to the right position was challenging.
 I had to crook the legs of the LED lights to adjust the angle and the position of the light.

 ![alt-text](Images/circuit4.png) ![alt-text](Images/circuit3.png).